catenglaender/public-notes/ILIAS-development/2025/toolbar-actions-to-data-table/toolbar-actions-to-data-table.md

 Adding items is also outside the process of filtering and sorting existing data.

-Consequently, we suggest displaying any Add or Import buttons below the table heading and general table actions (export, renaming the table), but above view controls and filter.
+Consequently, we suggest displaying any Add or Import buttons below the table heading and general table actions (export, renaming the table), but above filters and view controls.

+To use the Gestalt Principles effectively, we propose starting new rows for new types of elements instead of cramming them together.

-Given that the Data Table is also specialized in displaying data, not editing it, we recommend
+Given that the Data Table is also specialized in displaying data, not editing it, we recommend keeping the sortation as part of the View Controls.
+Clicking on the header cells should only ever change sortation as a secondary, optional control because this functionality might be too obscure for users with little experience.

 We propose multiple ways of item creation: